MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AtpPolicyForO365.md

 ### -EnableSafeLinksForO365Clients
 The EnableSafeLinksForO365Clients parameter specifies whether Safe Links is enabled for Office 365 apps on desktop clients and on the web.
 Valid values are:

-- $true: Safe Links are enabled for Office 365 apps; this is the default value
+- $true: Safe Links are enabled for Office 365 apps.
+This is the default value.

-- $false: Safe Links are disabled for Office 365 apps
+- $false: Safe Links are disabled for Office 365 apps.

 ```yaml
 Type: $true | $false